SharkMachine/provides/README.md

 # Let's remove unnecessary clutter by providing it with a skeleton package

 This package only provides common polyfills, preventing them to be installed.
+Polyfilled extensions and PHP version are required.

 The following polyfills are provided:

 ## PHP extension specific